-Enter your database details and click submit.
-Its preferred that you use the same database login details and prefix if you are planning to use the LRS with WordPress and GrassBlade xAPI Companion plugin for Articulate. (see reference)
+It’s preferred that you use the same database login details and prefix if you are planning to use the LRS with WordPress and GrassBlade xAPI Companion plugin (see reference).

-Your database configuration file will be created automatically if php has write permission, or you will get a piece of code.
+Your database configuration file will be created automatically if PHP has write permission, or you will get a piece of code.
 Copy it and create a file with the content as instructed.

 You will see that several database tables are created.
-If you see a bunch of messages and errors, refresh the page a couple times.
+If you see a bunch of messages and errors, refresh the page a couple of times.

 If you see an error, please make sure:

-i.
-You are using the license key for GrassBlade LRS and not GrassBlade xAPI Companion
+- You are using the license key for GrassBlade LRS and not GrassBlade xAPI Companion

-ii. cURL is installed and enabled for PHP.
+- cURL is installed and enabled for PHP.

 Related Article: Where can I find my license key?

 Make sure you change the default admin credentials by going to Managers > All Managers and clicking on Edit.

 - Go to Managers > Add New.